HewlettPackard/swarm-learning/examples/spire/cifar10/README.md

 ## Pre-requisites for this example
-1. Hosts should be able to pull spire-server and spire-agent docker images from the git hub container registry.
+1. Hosts should be able to pull spire-server and spire-agent docker images from the git hub container registry [3].
 2. Please make sure the password less SSH setup is done on both the machines.
 These automated scripts uses SSH and SCP to check and transfer certificate related pem files between the hosts.

 ## Running the CIFAR-10 example using Spire